spraja08/2021-Nov-08/README.md

 - `git restore ...' : to restore
 - `git checkout <HASH>` : to move all tje files to their versions in <HASH>
 	- `git checkout main` : to back to main branch
-	- `git switch main`, `git checkout master` : might do the same thing.
+	- `git switch main`, `git checkout master` : might do the same thing

+#Remotes

+- `git remote add origin <URL>` : Assigns the URL as the remote with the name origin
+- `git push origin master` : pushes the master branch to the origin
+- `git pull origin master`:  oulls the main branch from the remote down to the local